Diagonal reduction algebra for $\mathfrak{osp}(1|2)$: Diagonal reduction algebra of osp(1|2)

 \subsubsection{Definition}

 The Type II basic classical Lie superalgebra $\Fosp(1|2)$ is the super vector space spanned by $\{x_{-2\al}, h, x_{2\al}; x_{-\al}, x_{\al}\}$ of dimension (3|2) (super dimension 1) preserving an even, nondegenerate, supersymmetric bilinear form on a super vector space of dimension (1|2) (superdimension -1).
+Equivalently, let $\Fgl(1|2)$ be the set of all linear transformations on $\C^{1|2}$ expressed as matrices with respect to a standard basis $\{v_{0}; v_{1}, v_{2} \}$ of $\C^{1|2}$, with even vector and odd vectors